-Furniture companies that sell defective products, which fail to comply with a standard aimed at reducing tip-overs, could face civil or criminal penalties, the U.S. Consumer Product Safety Commission (CPSC) warned.
-According to a report on Furniture Today, the CPSC directed the message to retailers, manufacturers, importers and distributors in a Feb.
+The U.S. Consumer Product Safety Commission (CPSC) warned that furniture companies that sell defective products and fail to comply with a standard aimed at reducing tip-overs could face civil or criminal penalties.
+According to a report on Furniture Today, the CPSC directed the message to retailers, manufacturers, importers, and distributors in a Feb.
 27 letter addressing the dangers of furniture tip-overs.
 The federal standard is a voluntary one that addresses the safety and stability of clothing storage units over 30 inches tall.

 Responsibility of Furniture Manufacturers